DiamondLightSource/malcolmjs/docs/source/userguide/glossary.rst

 Parameter Attribute
 -------------------

-An attribute that supports configuration of its containing `block_` within the context of the `design_` and influencing behaviour of the Block once in an execution environment.
+An attribute whose value can be set by a User in configuring a `block_` within the context of a `design_`.
+The Parameter Attribute value influences behaviour of the Block once in an execution environment.

 .. _parent_block_: